Tigers Spring Training

 Send this page to a friend

 Joker Marchant Stadium is a short drive from I-4.
 Appropriate for a team from the Motor City, the ballpark's neighbors are auto dealerships.
-Lakeland's local Honda, Acura, Pontiac and GMC dealerships are in the ballpark's backyard - cars are literally in the shadows of the left field grandstand.
+Lakeland's local Honda, Acura and GMC dealerships are in the ballpark's backyard -- cars for sale are literally in the shadows of the third base side grandstand.

 Take I-4 to Exit 33 and follow Route 33 South (Lakeland Hills Blvd.) for about 2½ miles and the ballpark will be on your left.

 Although the lot surrounds the stadium, most people park on its first base side in either a grass field or paved lot.
 You don't want to park on the stadium's third base side, as the limited spaces there are in harm's way.
 Harm being foul balls.
 The large grass field behind left field is safe.
 Just take Granada Street and enter it via Horton Way.
 A cheaper parking alternative is available at Christ Lutheran Church, which is across the street from the stadium's left field lot entrance.
-The parking fee there is only $4 and you'll have the added benefit of avoiding post game parking lot congestion.
-Just look for the church's $5.00 baseball parking signs and some older-aged volunteers, whom are church congregation members that also operate a charity hot dog concession in their parking lot that is alongside Granada and about 50 yards from the stadium lot entrance.
+The parking fee there is only $5 and you'll have the added benefit of avoiding post game parking lot congestion.
+Just look for the church's $5.00 baseball parking signs and some older-aged volunteers, whom are church congregation members that in many years also operate a charity hot dog concession in their parking lot that is alongside Granada and about 50 yards from the stadium lot entrance.
 And when that paved lot fills up, you can also park for $5 or less at the nearby Peak Worship church, where donations are accepted to park on their lawn, which is along Granada Street too but is a few minutes walk further from the stadium.

 Fast Facts The single lane streets outside the stadium are named for past Tiger greats (Kaline Drive and Horton Way).

-Most fans enter the stadium through its home plate gate, although there are also first and third base gates.
+Fans enter the stadium through its narrow home plate gate or via the much wider first and third base gates.

 The concourse is behind the stadium and is completely covered.
 On the portion behind the main grandstand are a handful of scattered picnic tables.

 The clubhouses and Tigers' executive offices are housed in the lengthy three-story building that is alongside the backside of the right field concourse.